TimCannady/FavoriteThings_v2/README.md

 ## FavoriteThings
 *Share the products you love - expensive and modest alike.
 At FavoriteThings it's all about sharing the stuff you can't live without.*

-## Purpose & Goals
+## Personal Goals
-general:
+General:
 * port an app from Sinatra to Rails

-* incorporate React (using react-rails for the first time)
+* use React in a solo project

-* incorporate front-end routing / SPA (using react-router-rails for the first time)
+* use front-end routing / SPA in a solo project

-stretch:
+Stretch:

+* incorporate ES6

-* use ES6
+* use the Imgur API or AWS/S3 for image hosting

+* oAuth

 ## Demo
 Heroko link TBD